I don’t know how I found Upwork (formerly oDesk) years ago, but it was one of the best discoveries I made for my business.

 7. If possible, do your own job posting and screening.
 Contractors are generally ready, willing, and able to start your job immediately.

-What other questions about Upwork or outsourcing do you have?
 I’m happy to answer any questions in the comments below.